-- AML is a genetically heterogeneous malignancy typically diagnosed in older adults, with a male predominance. - AML is expected to account for more than 20,000 cancer cases and more than 11,000 deaths in the US in 2023. - A multidisciplinary diagnostic approach, including both karyotype and mutation analysis, is critical to predict rates of remission, relapse, and overall survival, and to identify patients likely to benefit from targeted therapies. - The updated classification of AML (WHO 5th Edition, 2022) separates subtypes according to whether they are defined by genetic abnormalities or defined by differentiation. - The European Leukemia Network (ELN) recommendations for AML diagnosis and management are widely recognized.
-The 2022 revision includes updates to ELN genetic risk classification, criteria for response, and treatment.
+- AML is a genetically heterogeneous hematologic malignancy typically diagnosed in older adults, with a male predominance. - AML is expected to account for more than 20,000 cancer cases and more than 11,000 deaths in the US in 2023. - A multidisciplinary diagnostic approach, including both karyotype and mutation analysis, is critical to predict rates of remission, relapse, and overall survival, and to identify patients likely to benefit from targeted therapies. - The updated classification of AML (WHO 5th Edition, 2022) separates subtypes according to whether they are defined by genetic abnormalities or defined by differentiation. - European Leukemia Network (ELN) recommendations for AML diagnosis and management are widely recognized.
+The 2024 revision includes updates to ELN genetic risk classification, criteria for response, and treatment.
+ELN 2024 updates included genetic risk classification for adults receiving less-intensive therapy.

-- Since 2017, better understanding of the molecular basis of AML has been leveraged to produce 10 newly approved therapies for AML: for the treatment of newly diagnosed patients, those with relapsed and refractory (r/ r) disease, and those ineligible for aggressive induction chemotherapy. - The latest National Comprehensive Cancer Network (NCCN) Practice Guidelines should be consulted on specific recommendations for diagnosis, risk stratification, and treatment options for patients with AML. - Referral for consideration to a clinical trial is recommended for any all patients with newly diagnosed AML. - The Beat AML® Master Trial sponsored by The Leukemia & Lymphoma Society is a novel, collaborative clinical study designed to facilitate the approval of new drugs and optimize the treatment for AML by developing individualized treatment approaches.
+- Since 2017, better understanding of the molecular basis of AML has been leveraged to produce 12 newly approved therapies for AML: for the treatment of newly diagnosed patients, those with relapsed and refractory (r/r) disease, and those ineligible for aggressive induction chemotherapy. - The latest National Comprehensive Cancer Network (NCCN) Practice Guidelines should be consulted on specific recommendations for diagnosis, risk stratification, and treatment options for patients with AML. - Referral for consideration to a clinical trial is recommended for any all patients with newly diagnosed AML. - The Beat AML® Master Trial sponsored by The Leukemia & Lymphoma Society is a novel, collaborative clinical study designed to facilitate the approval of new drugs and optimize the treatment for AML by developing individualized treatment approaches.

-This publication is supported by Rigel Pharmaceuticals, Inc.
+This publication is supported by Kura Oncology, Inc.